 Debt happens, but it doesn’t have to last forever.
 First and foremost, you need to know exactly how much you owe and how long it’ll take to pay it off—that’s where our credit card debt calculator comes in handy.
 Tally’s debt calculator enables you to see exactly how much debt you have and then helps you to formulate a plan to tackle it!

-Mastering the Ins & Outs of Debt Terminology
+Mastering the Ins & Outs

 Credit Card Balance – This is the total dollar amount you owe to a credit card company.
 You might have multiple different balances if you have multiple credit cards.

 Balance Transfer – Like transferring money from your chequing account to savings, a balance transfer is a credit card transaction that moves your debt from one account to another—oftentimes, to one with a lower interest rate.

 Debt Consolidation – This combines multiple—usually high-interest—debts into a single payment, sometimes with a lower interest rate.